McKeen railmotor: Design

-In Service
+In service

 Canada

-Two McKeen cars were operated by the Alberta and Great Waterways Railroad between Edmonton and Lac La Biche.
+Two McKeen cars were operated by the Alberta and Great Waterways Railway between Edmonton and Lac La Biche.

 United States

 The McKeen was popular from 1915 through the 1930s throughout the United States, and the cars were featured on the Union Pacific and the Southern Pacific.

 Victoria, Australia

 Two McKeen railmotors were purchased by the Victorian Railways, and delivered in 1911.
 They were used to run the Ballarat to Maryborough and Hamilton to Warrnambool services, and briefly, between March and April 1913, the Maryborough to St Arnaud service.

 The railmotors proved to be very unreliable, and only lasted for about three years as self-propelled vehicles.
 They were de-engined in 1919, and converted to passenger cars numbered as 1 & 2 ABCL, for use on the Altona line.
 They were scrapped in August 1926.

 Queensland, Australia

 In June 1911, Queensland Railways ordered five railcars from the McKeen Motor Co. at a cost of £4500 per unit.
 They were delivered in May 1913 and went into service with the running numbers one to five.
 The original seating capacity was 75, but that was later reduced to 69: 55 in the main section and 14 in the "smoker".
 The mechanical transmission proved to be unreliable and they were expensive to run, costing almost twice as much per mile as a steam-hauled passenger train.

 By 1920, Car No 1 was out of commission.
 Cars No 2 and 5 were modified as Tourist or Day Inspection Cars, which included luxury appointments and seating for 32 passengers.
 All five units were written-off between 1929 and 1931, and were broken up soon after at the Ipswich workshops.